For the best website experience, please enable JavaScript on your Internet browser.

 Your PVR has to stay on to record programs.
 Look for an advanced power bar that has at least one “hot” or “always-on” outlet.
 It will cut off electricity to your other devices while still flowing to your PVR.

 Coffee makers with glass pots draw as much at 1,000W just to keep your coffee warm.
 Switch to an insulated carafe.
-And, once you are finished your brew, unplug it.
+Once you’re finished your brew, don’t forget to unplug it!